G-Node/python-odml/doc/tutorial.rst

 	>>> prop.value
     <string male>

-As you can see, we define a odML data type (dtype) for the value.
+As you can see, we define a odML data type (dtype) for the Value.
 Generally, you can use the following odML data types to describe the format of the stored
 metadata: